rayserrano2735/Cerebral_Vision/README.md

 This approach demonstrates the **dual capability required at the Director level** - strategic product thinking to drive business value alongside deep technical expertise to ensure successful implementation.

+---

+> **Questions or Need Clarification?**
+> The materials presented here range from executive strategy to detailed technical architecture.
+Whether you need clarification on the UDM entity relationships in Panel 2, the statistical methodology behind the correlation analysis, or the strategic positioning of any component - we're ready to provide detailed explanations tailored to your specific interests and concerns.

+---

 ## Getting Started

 ### For Executive Leadership

 **Explore the Interactive Demo:**
 1. Open [UDM Architecture Flow](https://raw.githack.com/rayserrano2735/Cerebral_Vision/main/docs/UDM_Instance_Model.html) to see the interactive visualization
+   > *Tip: Right-click and "Open in New Tab" to keep this README open for reference*
 2. See how incompatible systems integrate through Universal Data Model patterns
 3. Understand the path from source data chaos to board-ready insights